 Again, not all followers will be privy to this information.
 It’s available only to people you follow or have direct messaged in the past.

-Going forward, businesses have both big opportunities (following hashtags!
-Hooray!) and a few possible setbacks (it’s even harder to gain exposure in newsfeeds) when it comes to their Instagram strategy.
+Moving forward, businesses have both big opportunities and a few potential roadblocks (it’s even harder to gain exposure in newsfeeds) when it comes to their Instagram strategy.